floriandejonckheere/kozo/docs/quickstart.md

 end
 ```

-Kozo will look at any files with the extension `.kz` in the current directory and evaluate these in alphabetic order, except `main.kz` which is **always evaluated first**.
+Kozo will look at any files with the extension `.kz` in the current directory and evaluate these in alphabetical order, except `main.kz` which is **always evaluated first**.
 You are free to structure your code however you see fit: multiple files, subdirectories, ...
 If you wish Kozo to ignore certain files or patterns, create a `.kzignore` file and add them to it: